This section describes how to monitor a MySQL instance in an cloud environment, such as the Amazon Relational Database Service (Amazon RDS).

-When configuring a MySQL instance to monitor from the MySQL Instances Dashboard, be sure to:
+When configuring a MySQL instance to monitor from the MySQL Instances Dashboard, do the following:

 Do not configure MySQL Enterprise Monitor to auto-create the less privileged

-accounts, and instead use the Admin account for all
+Generalaccounts, and instead use the Admin account for all monitoring.

 Also under Connection Settings is the Instance Address parameter.
 Set this to your endpoint, which is the entry point for your MySQL Server web service.

 Change the inventory table schema for MySQL Enterprise Monitor Agent from "